netscaler/netscaler-k8s-ingress-controller/docs/canary/canary.md

 ### Deploy a sample application for canary

-This example shows how to run the canary deployment of a sample application using Citrix ADC-Integrated Canary Deployment solution.
+This example shows how to run the canary deployment of a sample application using Citrix ADC-Integrated Canary Deployment Solution.
 In this example, Citrix ADC CPX, MPX, or VPX is deployed as an Ingress device for a GKE cluster.
 Citrix ADC generates the performance metrics required for canary analysis.

 **Prerequisites**